Seth Neddermeyer: Early life

 Seth Henry Neddermeyer was born in Richmond, Michigan, on September 16, 1907.
 He attended Olivet College, a small college that his mother, older sister, and uncle had also attended, for two years before his family moved to California.
 He transferred to Stanford University, from which received his Bachelor of Arts (AB) degree in 1929.
 His interest in physics was inspired by the work of Robert A. Millikan, and he enrolled in graduate school at California Institute of Technology (Caltech), where he wrote his 1935 PhD thesis on "The absorption of high energy electrons", under the supervision of Carl D. Anderson.
 He confirmed the theory espoused by Niels Bohr for this process.
 He also noted large radiative energy losses of electrons in lead, in agreement with the theory propounded by Hans Bethe and Walter Heitler.

 Neddermeyer contributed to the research which led to the 1932 discovery of the positron, for which Anderson was awarded the Nobel Prize in Physics in 1936.
 That year, Neddermeyer and Anderson discovered the muon, using cloud chamber measurements of cosmic rays.
-Their discovery predated Hideki Yukawa's 1935 theory of mesons that postulated the particle as mediating the nuclear force.
+Hideki Yukawa's 1935 theory of mesons had postulated a particle with a mass between that of the electron and the proton as mediating the nuclear force.
+For several years it was thought that the muon was this particle but it became clear that it could not be, since it did not interact with nuclear matter via the strong force.
+This was shown in an 1948 experiment carried out by Marcello Conversi, Oreste Piccioni, and Ettore Pancini.
+Yukawa's particle was the pi meson.
+The muon is now understood to be one of three charged leptons of the Standard Model.

 Anderson and Neddermeyer collaborated with Millikan in high altitude studies of cosmic rays, which confirmed Robert Oppenheimer's theory that the air showers produced in the atmosphere by cosmic rays contained electrons.
 They also obtained the first evidence that gamma rays can generate positrons.